michael-milette/moodle-theme_training/README.md

 See https://docs.moodle.org/34/en/Installing_a_new_theme for details on installing Moodle plugins.

-In order for the themes to work, the plugin must be installed and activated.
+In order for the themes to work, it must be installed and activated.

 To activate, go to Site Administration > Appearance > Themes > Theme selector.
 Click **Change theme** next to the **Default** section.
 Select the Training theme and click **Save**.